WCU-AIR/face-llm-eval/README.md

 A lightweight evaluation framework used to generate and submit Python solutions to Kattis problems using locally-hosted LLM models (via Ollama).
 This repository was developed as part of a research project and is suitable for demos and reproducible experiments.

-## Highlights

-- Generate LLM-written Python solutions for Kattis problems using `src/gen_solutions.py` (Ollama client).
-- Submit generated solutions to Kattis and save structured submission results with `src/sub_solutions.py`.
-- Outputs and intermediate data are stored in the `json/` folder for later analysis.

 ## Prerequisites